mrbazzan/basic/README.md

 - fiverr/weather - Script to get forecast data given location and date

-# DATA STRUCTURE AND ALGORITHM

-- Buying ticket from window problem
-- array additon from CoderByte

 # Helper

 - `helper/` folder contains script I used for formatting a url into a markdown